bovine3dom/Graphlets.jl/README.md

 `norm` currently just divides the counts of each motif by the total number of motifs appearing in the graph.

-Coloured graph support is a work in progress.
+Coloured graph support is available in [ColoredGraphs.jl](https://github.com/bovine3dom/ColoredGraphs.jl).

 # Backends